Nstamour-art/XogotDocs/Documentation.docc/Publishing to the Web.md

 ## Exporting a Web Build in Xogot

-1. Tap on the **...** (1) toolbar button in the upper-right corner of Xogot and tap **Export Game** (2) to open the *Share Game* dialog.
+1. Tap on the **&or;** (1) document toolbar button in the upper-left corner of Xogot.

+@Image(source: fin_document_menu.png)
+2. Select **Export Game** to open the *Share Game* dialog.

 @Image(source: fin_export_web.png)
-2. To share your game, you'll need to login.
-You can tap the big "Sign in with Apple" button to create an account or sign back in.
+3. To share your game, you'll need to login.
+You can tap the big "**Sign in with Apple**" button to create an account or sign back in.

 @Image(source: fin_share_signin.png)
-3. On the **Share Game** screen, you can provide a name that will be shown to players that you share your game with.
+4. On the **Share Game** screen, you can provide a name that will be shown to players that you share your game with.

 The default name will come from your project settings.

 @Image(source: fin_share_screen.png)
-4. Tap **Build and Upload** to build your game and upload it.
+5. Tap **Build and Upload** to build your game and upload it.

-@Image(source: fin_upload.png)
+@Image(source: fin_congratulations.png)
-5. Congratulations!
+6. Congratulations!
 Your game has been uploaded!
 Tap the URL to play your game in Safari.
-Or, tap the share button to share your game through Messages, AirDrop, etc.  Shared games can be played directly in the browser on any platform running an up-to-date browser.
+Or, tap the share button to share your game through Messages, AirDrop, etc.

+@Image(source: fin_share_site.png) { Shared games can be played directly in the browser on any platform running an up-to-date browser.  }
-@Image(source: fin_share_site.png)

 ## Downloading a Zip File for Distribution
 After you’ve exported your game to Xogot’s hosting, you can download a standalone zip file suitable for distribution elsewhere.

-1. If you haven't already, export your game following the steps above.
-2. Return to your game's landing page on Xogot.
- * If you need the URL, open the **Export Game** dialog again and tap the **Share URL** to visit your game's page.
+1. Tap on the **&or;** (1) document toolbar button in the upper-left corner of Xogot.

+@Image(source: fin_document_menu.png)
+2. Select **Export Game** to open the *Share Game* dialog.

+@Image(source: fin_export_web.png)

+3. On the **Share Game** screen, you can provide a name that will be shown to players that you share your game with.

+The default name will come from your project settings.

+@Image(source: fin_share_screen.png)

-2. On the landing page, tap **Download game** located just below the **Play now** button.
+4. Tap **Local Export** located just below the
-@Image(source: download_game.png)
+**Build and Upload** button.

-The downloaded zip file contains everything needed to run your game in a web browser and can be uploaded directly to platforms like itch.io.
+5. Xogot will prepare a zip file that contains everything needed to run your game in a web browser and can be uploaded directly to platforms like itch.io.
+The file will be saved to the Exports directory located inside Xogot.

+@Image(source: fin_saved_zip.png)

 ## Uploading Your Game to itch.io